 I made this one for my March 2019 residency at Southside Beer Garden in Winston-Salem.
 Before I printed these on heavy duty poster paper, I made sure that Jonathan Greene was ok with being my wife, and he said yes.
 I’ve removed all the text for this printing; I think it stands alone as a ridiculous piece of weird photoshop rubbish.

-I sure hope we don’t get sued over this name.
-This is the first show of my video game music band, Play Station.
 This band is nasty- Michael Anderson on keys/arrangements, and Chaisaray Shenck on drums.
 I had a grand vision for this poster, and it ended up way different than the initial idea I had.
 I dig it though.
 Do you know what game this is from?

 This one was a dare from my friend Kevin Beck.
 I said, “Hey Kevin, give me a poster idea,” and he said “Put your band’s faces in the movie Bug’s Life,” and this is what happened.
 I got a great response from this, except for Michael Kinchen, who is unfortunately the flying ant thing.
 I may redo this one at some point, but I kind of dig it the way it is.